discipl/waardepapieren/documentation/solution-architecture.md

 ## Introduction

-The Discipl Waardepapieren (in english "Proofs") solution aims at a W3C Verifiable Credentials (see https://w3c-ccg.github.io/) compatible solution for issuing, holding and validation of credentials of citizens or even more generally: any signed information issued by an entity, for instance a municipality.
+The Discipl Waardepapieren (in English "Proofs") solution aims at a W3C Verifiable Credentials (see https://w3c-ccg.github.io/) compatible solution for issuing, holding and validation of credentials of citizens or even more generally: any signed information issued by an entity, for instance a municipality.
 Citizens are not to be required to have any equipment which implies it should still be possible for a credential to be issued to a “paper wallet” being a QR code printed on paper holding the credential data and signature of the issuer.
-The solution is based on the Discipl (http://discipl.eu) architecture and software stack which is open source and free to use and platform agnostic.
+The solution is based on the Discipl (http://discipl.eu) architecture and software stack which is free, open source and platform agnostic.

-This project is a follow up on the one in 2018 (http://github.com/haarlem/digitale-waardepapieren).
+This project is a follow-up on the one in 2018 (http://github.com/haarlem/digitale-waardepapieren).
 The main difference is that even no derivations of data often containing personal information in the form of peppered hashes are stored in public distributed ledgers like IOTA as this is never to be considered a safe and thing to do in relation to privacy assurance and is prohibited by law.
 Instead the information is signed and given to the citizen and the signed information is enough to validate the information as been signed by the issuer given that an official public key is used which is officially published in public.
-For this the official keys issuers can get through the NLX platform (nlx.io) is used for signing.
+For this the official keys issuers can get through the NLX platform (nlx.io) are used for signing.
 The NLX platform is also used to connect to the sources of the data to be signed.
 By doing so, the act of requesting data to be issued is logged in relation to a specific purpose of this act and often in relation the person the information is about such that these subjects can get insight into these issuing acts through NLX Insight.
-Also this project does not aim at a proof of concept or prototype but a real working solution that can be put into production.
+Note that this project does not aim at a proof of concept or prototype but a real working solution that can be put into production.

 The initial focus is to use a (legacy) data source through NLX as source of the information to be issued and a custom made 'paper wallet' solution as verifiable credential platform.
 The architecture prepares for usage of other platforms instead of this in the future like IRMA and  prepares for integration into automated needs matching services envisioned within Discipl.